 Little kids can be brilliant.
-Or stupid.
-Sometimes, in the same sentence.
+And stupid.
+Sometimes in the same sentence.

 My friend Trey tells a story from when he was 5 years old.
 He had a eureka moment (or so he thought).
 It started when he saw a video of a dirt bike going up a near-vertical wall.
 Trey was inspired.

-Trey imagined lining up two dirt bikes tire-to-tire and pointing them upwards.
-Then they would hit the gas at the same time.
+Trey imagined lining up two dirt bikes tire-to-tire and pointing them upwards and hitting the gas at the same time.
+Vroooooom.
 Bike A would use Bike B as a “wall” to accelerate up.
 And Bike B would simultaneously climb up Bike A. In tandem, Trey believed two dirt bikes could fly.
 Watch out, US Airways, there’s a new competitor in town.

-Reality, of course, doesn’t support Trey’s childhood imagination.
+Reality, of course, doesn’t support Trey’s dream.
 There’s no “free lunch” in physics.
 The bikes would spin themselves into the ground, assuming they didn’t just flop onto their sides first.

 But Trey’s wonderful imagination has infiltrated part of the investing world.